Container Resources

 Server and Cluster Reserves

-Each container instance on Cycle counts as 2 CPU shares, unless otherwise specified in the container's resource configuration.
+When a user creates a container instance resource it is assigned a reserve of 2 CPU shares by default.
+The reserve is saying "set aside 0.2 CPU specificaly for this instance".
 These shares contribute to the total resource consumption of the server and cluster in which the container is deployed.

 Info

-Service container instances (such as the discovery service or load balancer service) and deprecated container instances do not count toward the total usage of the cluster.
+The VPN service container and deprecated container instances do not count toward the total usage of the cluster.

 Overcommitting CPU Resources